 During the summer months, when the storms come, Florida’s tropical beauty gets deluged almost daily by cataclysms of wind and rain.
-I often seek shelter inside my car or home, where I find myself staring at the wild maelstroms just outside the window.
+I often seek shelter inside my car or home, where I find myself staring at the maelstroms just outside the window.

 The menacing weather speaks to an inner disquiet I’ve carried with me since childhood.
 At age nine, I was diagnosed with a serious, chronic and physically disruptive disease that had lasting consequences.
-This project is shaped by the emotional legacy — a lingering sense of existential vulnerability — of that difficult period in my life.
+This project is shaped by the emotional legacy — a persistent sense of existential vulnerability — of that difficult period in my life.

-The moody, Fauvist-like images in “Rainy Season” were made using an iPhone and Hipstamatic, a digital app that replicates the flawed optics of analog toy cameras.
-The heavy vignetting, strange color shifts and unexpected light leaks (all obtained at image capture) give photographic form to an expressive, and cathartic, fusion of a darkly remembered past and the living present, of child and adult perspectives, and of the internal and external worlds.
+The lyrical, moody, Fauvist-like images in “Rainy Season” were made using an iPhone and Hipstamatic, a digital app that replicates the flawed optics of analog toy cameras.
+The heavy vignettes, strange color shifts and unexpected light leaks (all obtained at image capture) give photographic form to an expressive, and cathartic, fusion of a darkly remembered past and living present, of child and adult perspectives, and of the internal and external worlds.